 Apply oil to a cotton ball and place in the air vents of your vehicle

-Mixing oils in a spray bottle with water and misting over furniture, carpets or linens
+Mix oils in a spray bottle with water and mist over furniture, carpets or linens

 Topical application is a very effective method for applying essential oils.
-Because they have a low molecular weight and are lipid soluble, they easily penetrate the skin.
-Once absorbed, they stay in the applied area for a localised benefit.
+Because essential oils have a low molecular weight and are lipid soluble, they easily penetrate the skin.
+Once absorbed, they stay in the applied area for a localized benefit.

-Because essential oils are potent and readily absorbed, using a carrier oil is advisable as this decreases the likelihood of developing skin sensitivity.
-A light massage will increase the blood flow to the area of application, thereby improving distribution throughout the body.
-Using a carrier oil can also increase absorption, especially on skin that is dry or flaky as it helps moisturise the skin and slow down the evaporation of the oil.
+Because essential oils potent and are readily absorbed, using a carrier oil is advisable as this decreases the likelihood of developing skin sensitivity.
+A light massage will increase the blood flow to the area of application, in turn improving distribution throughout the body.
+Using a carrier oil can also increase absorption, especially on skin that is dry or flaky as it helps moisturize the skin and slow the evaporation of the oil.

 The recommended dilution ratio is typically three to five drops of essential oil to 10ml of carrier oil.

 Other Effective Methods of Topical Application